mariangavlytskiy/simple-words-puzzle-searcher/README.md

 Simple Words Puzzle Search

 * This is program to generate random words puzzle and searched specified words int it.
+* Works with python3.4.
+Also, use `virtualenv` to .
 * To run you need to execute in the command line:
     * `--puzzle_size` -- desirable words puzzle;
     * `--words` -- words that you try to find in the generated puzzle.